Event-driven investing

-Event-driven investing or Event-driven trading is a hedge fund investment strategy that seeks to exploit pricing inefficiencies that may occur before or after a corporate event, such as an earnings call, bankruptcy, merger, acquisition, or spinoff.
-In more recent times market practitioners have expanded this definition to include additional events such as natural disasters and actions initiated by shareholder activists.
+Event-driven investing or Event-driven trading is a broad term encompassing hedge fund investment strategies that seeks to exploit pricing inefficiencies that may occur before or after an event.
+Examples of such events could be an earnings call, bankruptcy, merger, acquisition, or spinoff.
+In more recent times market practitioners have expanded this definition to include additional events such as natural disasters, regulatory changes, and actions initiated by shareholder activists.
 However, merger arbitrage remains the best-known investment strategy within this group.

-Event-driven investing strategies are typically used only by sophisticated investors, such as hedge funds and private-equity firms.
-That’s because traditional equity investors, including managers of equity mutual funds, do not have the expertise or access to information necessary to properly analyze the risks associated with many of these corporate events.

 This strategy was successfully utilized by Cornwall Capital and profiled in "The Big Short" by Michael Lewis.

 History

 Event-driven investing "lost on average 1.4 percent in 2015" making them the poorest performers in 2015 despite a record year of mergers and acquisitions partially because funds over purchased only the largest corporate deals.